Planet B (film)

 Planet B (Planète B) is a 2024 dystopian science fiction thriller film directed and written by Aude Léa Rapin.
 The film stars Adèle Exarchopoulos as Julia Bombarth, an activist who awakens on a mysterious planet.
 It premiered on August 29, 2024 at the 81st Venice International Film Festival, serving as opening film of the Critics' Week sidebar.

 Plot

 Julia, an activist, disappears after participating in a violent protest.
 After being shot by a flash-ball gun, Julia awakens on an unknown world, Planet B.

 Production

 Planet B began filming in March 2023 for 43 days in Saint-Raphaël, Var, Grenoble and Lyon, and finished in Île-de-France.
-The film will be released by Le Pacte in France.
+The film was released by Le Pacte in France on 25 December 2024.